Almond Bars

 For the Frosting

-- Prepare Filling – combine the cream cheese, eggs, sugar and almond extract in a bowl.
-Pour the mixture over the baked crust.
+- Combine the cream cheese, eggs, sugar and almond extract in a bowl until smooth and over the baked crust.

-- Prepare Frosting – combine the butter, milk, powdered sugar, and almond extract in a bowl until smooth and creamy.
-Once the bars have completely cooled, spread the frosting over the top.
+- Make frosting by combining the butter, milk, powdered sugar, and almond extract in a bowl until smooth and creamy.

 - You definitely want to use an electric mixer to make these Almond Bars in order to properly cream the butter and sugar.
 A simple handheld mixer will work fine – you don’t need a fancy stand mixer!